Cheesy Garlic Bread Stuffed Challah is the ultimate comfort food!

 - Place the dough in a bowl greased with oil and cover.
 Let dough ferment in a warm place until it has doubled in size, about 2-3 hours.
 I put mine on top of an oven heated to 200 degrees.

 - Meanwhile, make the filling.
-In a small saucepan, combine butter and garlic and cook over medium low heat until garlic starts to brown and is fragrant.
+In a small saucepan, combine butter and garlic and cook over medium low heat until garlic starts to brown and is fragrant, about 2 minutes.
+Season with salt to taste

 - Meanwhile, preheat oven to 350 degrees F. Whisk the last egg yolk with 1 tablespoon water and generously brush over challah.
 Repeat to have two coats.
 Sprinkle with seeds.
 Bake two at a time for 30-35 minutes, or until golden brown and with an internal temperature of 190 degrees F, rotating pans halfway through.
 If the challot start to brown too fast, cover with foil.